 - 2.12 12.
 ECO Church Planting

 - 4 Step By Step Church Planting Grants Application Guideline

 - 5.1 How do religious organizations use federal funding?

-- 5.2 What factors determine how much funding I receive?
+- 5.2 What factors determine how much funding I receive for Church Planting Grants?

-- 5.3 What are the types of expenses that a church planting grant can cover?
+- 5.3 What are the types of expenses that a church planting grants can cover?

 - 5.4 Do individuals have to be part of a larger group to get church planting grants?

-- 5.5 Is there any restriction on how church planting grant funds may be used?
+- 5.5 Is there any restriction on how church planting grants fund may be used?

 There may be a limited number of organizations or foundations that provide grants specifically for church planting projects.
 This can make it difficult to find suitable funding opportunities.
 Churches often have limited resources and so having access to grants can be beneficial.
 Additionally, grants may have restrictions on how the money can be used.
 You can find grant opportunities at some of these potential places.
 Here are a few:

 In the case of church planting, there is the opportunity to get a grant from the federal government.
 As long as church and state are separated, the federal government can’t direct grants money to church planting.
 However, federal funding opportunities available for non-profits that can help.
 Check your state’s federal funding opportunities at “governmentgrant.us”.

 You may be able to getting assistance from many people in a short amount of time if you post a request for help on social media about church planting grants.
 You can ask for funding opportunities on multiple religious social platforms.

 Numerous charities exist in every state that can provide funding for the church planting process You should choose a charity that corresponds to your goals without excluding the possibility of assistance from others.
 Connect with other church planters and pastors in your area or denomination to learn about their experiences with finding grants and funding.
 They may have valuable advice or information about available resources that you can tap into.